UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 ## **DockWidget Control**
 ***************************

-A DockWidget can be detached or moved around the sides of the main Window.
+A DockWidget works like the EmptyWidget but can be detached or moved around the sides of the main Window.

 ```python
 from pyforms.Controls		import ControlDockWidget